Top 10: Alumni Plays of 2017

 Rod Odom ’09 steals the ball and throws down a one-handed jam in transition in Paris-Lavallois’ match-up with Fiat Turin.

-Don Liotine ’13 scores his second touchdown of the game on a 61-yard reception to give Stony Brook U a 21-0 lead in their 21-18 win over William & Mary.
+Don Liotine ’13 scores his second touchdown of the game on a 61-yard reception to give Stony Brook University a 21-0 lead in their 21-18 win over William & Mary.

 Rod Odom ’09, now playing for Paris-Lavallois, goes baseline and elevates over a poor soul for a two-handed slam.